-- Employment information to ISSO every 6 months if they are employed with the same employer
+- Employment information to ISSO every 6 months (Applicable to STEM OPT Students)

 The following will need to be reported to the ISSO and the Career Center within 90 calendar days from the start date listed on the student’s EAD Card.

 - Copy of the Offer Letter from the students’ employer